LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 Students with their own equipment are often interested in building their portfolio of professional work while earning a much-needed stipend to support their studies.
 Please email the following information, which will then be forwarded to all students in the Film & Video Production major.
 Those interested will contact you directly.

-Include the following information in an email to Kim Roberts, Film and Video Production Program Coordinator.
+Include the following information in an email to Julie Goldstein, Film and Video Production Program Coordinator.

 You may want to consider creating a poster, which has proven to be a successful tool.